Second stimulus check: How you can track when you'll get your payment

 Still, there are some glitches that are delaying the payments of the stimulus money and creating confusion and questions for consumers.
 Chief among them: Some people who had their 2020 tax returns filed through tax preparers like H&R Block may have had their stimulus check sent directly to the tax firm, rather than their bank account.

-"But don't worry – we have sent these payments on to the method you chose for Refund Transfer: direct deposit, check or Emerald Card.
-The money should be there by the end of the day," H&R Block wrote on Monday night.
+Intuit's TurboTax on Tuesday also tweeted that some customers were having problems receiving their stimulus checks.
+"The IRS announced yesterday that due to the speed at which they issued this second round of payments, they sent some payments to an account that may be closed or no longer active," the tax-prep service said.

+The IRS said checks sent to closed or inactive accounts can't by law be held by the financial institutions and redirected to consumers.
+Instead the funds will be returned to the IRS, and people who didn't receive a check must wait until they file their 2020 tax returns to get the stimulus money in a refund.
+Because of that, it's likely that those customers will face a delay.

-Some customers responded on social media that they had panicked and even cried when they didn't receive their funds as expected, with some concerned that they had been a victim of fraud.
+Some customers responded on social media that they had panicked after failing to receive their funds as expected, with some expressing concern they had been a victim of fraud.

 Meanwhile, the IRS said on Monday that the direct deposits could take "several days" to post to individual accounts after the official payment day of January 4.
 It added that some people may see their stimulus checks listed as pending or as provisional payments in their accounts.